Recommended

 An album (and single) by New Zealand singer, musician, artist, and performer Brooke Fraser.

 Brooke’s mother, Lynda, was my teacher in 1983, while she was pregnant with Brooke, where she had to cease teaching mid-way through the year to have Brooke.
-You are a treasure, and a gift Brooke, may your music reverberate though the astral and worldly realms forever and a day.
+You are a treasure, and a gift Brooke, may your music reverberate through the astral and worldly realms forever and a day.

 Love the lyric “And avoid the impending birth of who I was born to become”.
 Incredible album, my anthem music for some time, and is still one I play even now.